Learn something new every day

 More Info... by email

-The challenges presented when doing perineal repair vary based on the situation.
-An episiotomy cut is generally a straight line from the vaginal opening to the perineum, and it is administered at the same time the infant's head begins to emerge or “crown.”
+It’s usually the most direct in the case of an episiotomy.
+An episiotomy cut is generally a straight line from the vaginal opening to the perineum, and it is administered at the same time the baby’s head begins to emerge or “crown.”
 This procedure provides a straighter cut that is easier to repair, although the damage to the perineum and vagina is often more severe than a naturally occurring tear.
-When the vagina tears during delivery, natural methods can help keep tearing to a minimum and perineal repair is no more complicated than with an episiotomy.
-In some rare cases, a very large or jagged tear may occur, making repairs more difficult.
+Women who have very large or jagged tears usually present the most challenging cases.

-In some very extreme instances, the perineum may have been ripped or cut very deeply, and additional perineal repair may be needed in the form of surgery or additional stitching.
+If the perineum has been ripped or cut very deeply, an additional repair may be needed in the form of more invasive surgery or additional stitching.
 If the muscles below the skin are severely damaged, the patient may experience severe pain along with fecal or urinary incontinence.
-For this reason, surgical repair of the muscles, when feasible, is often needed to prevent these problems from persisting.
+Surgeons can address these sorts of problems more completely with reconstructive procedures that are often much more invasive than a simple stitch-centric repair.

-There are some methods which can be used to help prevent tearing of the perineum during an episiotomy-free childbirth.
+Many women understandably want to prevent tearing or episiotomies during childbirth, and there are a few things they can try to minimize their need for repair under these circumstances.
 Some suggest that gentle massage in the weeks prior to delivery may help to gently stretch the area.
 This can be done using two clean fingers inserted at the bottom of the vagina, and by applying gentle pressure until a slight stinging sensation emerges.
 Another method is to stop pushing just as the baby’s head crowns, thus allowing it to emerge slowly and gently.
-This gives the vagina’s flexible walls enough time to stretch naturally, preventing serious tears.
+This gives the vagina’s flexible walls enough time to stretch naturally, which may prevent serious tears.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!